sookinoby/generative-models/README.md

 We will use a work of [Friedrich Nietzsche](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) as our dataset.
 You can download the data set [here](https://s3.amazonaws.com/text-datasets/nietzsche.txt).
 You are free to use any other dataset, such as your own chat history, or you can download some datasets from this [site](https://cs.stanford.edu/people/karpathy/char-rnn/).

-The data set nietzsche.txt consists of 600901 characters, out of which 86 are unique.
+The dataset nietzsche.txt consists of 600901 characters, out of which 86 are unique.
 We need to convert the entire text to a sequence of numbers.

 ```python
 chars = sorted(list(set(text)))